Inventure71/Project_SYNTAX_V2/Game/README.md

 - Player and AI cannot leave world bounds or pass through blocking obstacles.
 - Weapon auto-equip only when the cow has no weapon; pickups are consumed on equip.
 - Screen-to-world aiming for accurate projectile direction and spawn.
+- Any number of weapon types can be defined; default gameplay assumes one active weapon per cow.